Cesspools are little more than holes in the ground that discharge raw, untreated human waste.

 Of all domestic water in Hawaii comes from groundwater

+Cesspools in Cesspools in Hawai`i release approximately 53 million gallons of untreated sewage into the ground each day.
 Historically, Polynesians buried their waste in the soil.
 The switch to using water to flush wastes away to cesspool has worked for a while.
 Unfortunately, it has become clear that the burden on local reefs and soils is too much and it's time to make a change.

 Need More Info?
 Check out these Sources: